Tax & Estate planning How to handle “phantom distributions” from ETFs to avoid double taxation

 Previously, trusts only had to submit a T3 trust income tax and information return (T3 return) under specific circumstances, such as when the trust owed taxes, sold a capital property, or had a taxable capital gain.
 Additionally, a trust might also need to file a T3 return if it received income, gain, or profit from the trust property that is assigned to one or more beneficiaries.
 In these cases, the trust should file a T3 return if its total income from all sources is over $500, if it has more than $100 of income allocated to a single beneficiary, or if it made a distribution of capital to one or more beneficiaries.

-The new rules expand the scope of trusts that need to file an annual T3 trust return and impose additional disclosure requirements on details of the trustees and beneficiaries.
+The current rules expand the scope of trusts that need to file an annual T3 trust return and impose additional disclosure requirements on details of the trustees and beneficiaries.
 The impacted trusts are express trusts, bare trusts, and, for civil law purposes, a trust that is other than a trust established by law or by judgement.
 An express trust is a form of trust that is established with a clear and deliberate intention on the part of the settlor, usually through a trust agreement or a testamentary document.

-Certain types of trusts, known as “listed trusts,” are excluded from these additional reporting requirements, including the following:
+Certain types of trusts, known as “listed trusts”, are excluded from these additional reporting requirements, including the following:

 For clarity, most commercially available mutual fund trusts, corporations and exchange-traded funds (ETFs) will be exempt from the enhanced trust beneficiary filing requirements.

-To illustrate the application of the new rules, assume that XYZ family trust holds assets consisting of units of a mutual fund trust with an FMV less than $30,000 throughout the taxation year ending December 31, 2023, and earned $1,000 in interest income during the year which was retained in the trust.
+To illustrate the application of the current enhanced reporting rules, assume that XYZ family trust holds assets consisting of units of a mutual fund trust with an FMV less than $30,000 throughout the taxation year ending December 31, 2023, and earned $1,000 in interest income during the year which was retained in the trust.
 In this example, XYZ family trust is considered a listed trust and, therefore, does not need to include Schedule 15 under the new reporting requirements.
 However, the trust would still be required to file a T3 return because it received more than $500 in income during the taxation year.
 Assuming the value of the mutual fund trust was indeed worth over $50,000 at any point in the year, then XYZ family trust would need to file the enhanced beneficiary reporting information via Schedule 15 with its T3 trust return.

 In general, ITF accounts are “informal trusts” that are set up to invest funds on behalf of a minor.
 Under contract law, minors do not have the legal capacity to enter into a binding contract to purchase financial instruments in their own name.
 ITF accounts can grant minor beneficiaries access to otherwise inaccessible investment opportunities.
 When a donor settles property into a trust, the individual “divests, deprives, and dispossesses” of the property.
 This generally indicates that the beneficial ownership of the property has changed since the beneficiary has effectively become the new owner.
 Unlike formal trusts, informal trusts are generally not supported by legal documentation, such as a trust deed documenting the parameters of the trust.